movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 Do you really have to pull your navel to the spine for your abdominal muscles to work?

-What tightness in your shoulders/hips/feet have to do with the weak abdomen?
+What tightness in your shoulders/hips/feet has to do with the weak abdomen?

 How to notice and stop creating forces that keep weakening your core?